International Non-Proprietary Name (INN): etifoxine

 Capsule shell composition: titanium dioxide, gelatin, indigo carmine.

-Absorption: Strеsam is quickly absorbed from the gastro-intestinal tract.
-Maximum concentration in blood is reached within 2-3 hours.
+Absorption: Strеsam is quickly absorbed from the gastrointestinal tract.
+The maximum concentration in blood is reached within 2-3 hours.

 Distribution: Strеsam penetrates through the placental barrier.